dnacpil/skint/README.md

-# Skint is a personal budeget tracker web application.
+# Skint is a budeget tracker web application.

 ### Prerequisites
 * HTML